-Mr. Parisien retired from his position as a director on May 5, 2018 but continued [3] to hold DSUs as at December 31, 2018.

-As at December 31, 2018, Mr. Tretiak also owned 8,356 additional EDSUs that [4] were awarded under the Executive Share Unit Plan or were elected to be received Calculated based on the closing price of \$31.03 per Common Share on the TSX in connection with a bonus award, which are not included in the table.
-The total value of these EDSUs was \$259,296, based on the closing price of \$31.03 per Common Share on the TSX as of December 31, 2018.
+- [1] Amount includes DSUs representing the portion of the Annual Board Retainer that, under the Director DSU Plan, is required to be paid in DSUs as well as other fees which directors elected to receive in DSUs.
+Amount also includes DSUs that were received in respect of dividend equivalents payable on DSUs. - [2] Calculated based on the closing price of \$37.28 per Common Share on the TSX as of December 31, 2019. - [3] As at December 31, 2019, Mr. Tretiak also owned 8,890 additional EDSUs that were awarded under the Executive Share Unit Plan or were elected to be received in connection with a bonus award, which are not included in the table.
+The total value of these EDSUs was \$331,426, based on the closing price of \$37.28 per Common Share on the TSX as of December 31, 2019.